minedamnesia/solara-radio/README.md

 ## Who Is This For?
 Solara Radio is made for:

--Amateur radio operators (especially POTA/SOTA/portable ops)
+- Amateur radio operators (especially POTA/SOTA/portable ops)

--Radio propagation nerds
+- Radio propagation nerds

--DX chasers and contesters
+- DX chasers and contesters

--Ham-curious techies
+- Ham-curious techies

--Weather space geeks and solar cycle watchers
+- Weather space geeks and solar cycle watchers

--People who like charts, widgets, and pretty dashboards
+- People who like charts, widgets, and pretty dashboards

--Me (so I can find the things I need easily)
+- Me (so I can find the things I need easily)

 ## 👩‍💻 Author
-Created by Kelly Simer — Python developer, ham radio operator (Extra class), and cosmic dashboard tinkerer.
+Created by Kelly Simer — Python developer, ham radio operator (Extra class) -- call sign KK7QEA, and cosmic dashboard tinkerer.

 ## 📜 License
 MIT License.
 See LICENSE for more info.